-Do you want a well-rounded education in business?
+Do you want a well-rounded, Christ-centered business program?
 Dordt’s business administration degree will prepare you to excel in marketing, develop the skills you need for management, or complete a C.P.A. in accounting.

-With opportunities to intern at nationally-known companies, to participate in the Dordt Business Club, and to invest real money with Defender Capital Management, you’re sure to find something that will pique your interest.
+With opportunities to intern at nationally-known companies, to participate in the Future Leaders and Missional Entrepreneurs club, and to invest real money with Defender Capital Management, you’re sure to find something that will pique your interest.

 If you're interested in a Christian business degree, Dordt is a great fit.
 Dordt will teach you how to work in the business field from a Christian perspective.
 Dordt business graduates have gone on to become entrepreneurs, digital marketing strategists, financial planners, and bankers.

 You can major in Business Administration or in Accounting.
 Some students double major in business and accounting, some choose an economics minor.
 Others combine a business or accounting major with a major in an area such as computer science or agribusiness.
 These combinations increase career opportunities and can be completed in four years.

 The business administration major offers emphases in:

 - Human resource management